mattermost/docs/source/developer/webhooks-incoming.md

 If you've already found or built an integration and are just looking to hook it up, then you should just need to follow the specific instructions of that integration.
 If the integration is using Mattermost incoming webhooks, then at some point in the instructions it will ask for a webhook URL.
 You can get this URL by following the first step in the next section _Creating Integrations using Incoming Webhooks_.

 ### Creating Integrations using Incoming Webhooks
-You can create a webhook integration to post into Mattermost channels and private groups using these steps:
+You can create a webhook integration to post into any Mattermost public channels and into private groups you have permission to by using these steps:

 **Note: Incoming webhooks must be enabled.
 Only your Mattermost system administrator can enable incoming webhooks if they are currently disabled.**